Busedame/push_swap/README.md

 **In this README:**
 1. Introduction to the project
+2. The rules of the project
-2. The turk algorithm
+3. The turk algorithm
-3. Testing out push_swap
+4. Testing out push_swap
-4. Included files
+5. Included files
-5. Cloning the repository
+6. Cloning the repository
-6. How to compile and run
+7. How to compile and run

 ## 🚀 **Project Overview**
 The project involves creating a program that sorts a stack of numbers in ascending order, with a limited